haggen/wow/Fastbind/README.md

 # Fastbind

-> World of Warcraft add-on to quickly bind keys to your action bar.
+> Easily change keybindings in your action bar.

-## Compatibility

-This is the version for **vanilla** WOW.
-If you want the version compatible with the **modern** version of the game switch to the [`master` branch](https://github.com/haggen/wow/tree/master/Fastbind).

 ## Usage

+Move the add-on directory `Fastbind` into `World of Warcraft\Interface\AddOns` before launching the game.

 Type `/fastbind`, or `/fb` to start.
-Once the prompt is showing on your screen, move your mouse over any icons on your action bar to see what key was bound to it.
-While hovering the targeted icon, press a new key or key combination to bind it.
-Once you're happy with your configuration click **Save**.
-At any time you can undo all the changes by clicking on **Discard**.
+Once the prompt is showing on your screen, move your mouse over any icon on your action bar to see what key was bound to it.
+While hovering the icon, press a new key or key combination to bind it.
+Once you're happy with your changes click **Save**.
+At any time you can undo all the changes by pressing **Discard**.

 ## License